-When your child has been identified by the class teacher as needing some extra support in school.
+which means they have been identified by the class teacher as needing some extra support in school.
 For your child this would mean:

-• He/ She will engage in group sessions with specific targets to help him/her to make more progress.
-This type of support is available for any child who has specific gaps in their understanding of a subject/area of learning.
+• He/ She will engage in group sessions with specific targets to help him/her to make more progress This type of support is available for any child who has specific gaps in their understanding of a subject/area of learning.

-The class teacher/SENDCo/Head Teacher might identify the need for extra specialist support in school from an outside professional e.g. Local Authority SEND Support Services, Visually Impaired Service and Hearing Services or outside agencies such as the Speech and Language therapy (SALT) Service and CYPS (Children and Young People's Service ie mental health).
+The class teacher/SENDCo/Head Teacher might identify the need for extra specialist support in school from an outside professional e.g. Local Authority central services such as LIST (Local Inclusion Support Team), Visually Impaired Service and Hearing Services, external agencies such as the Speech and Language therapy (SALT) Service.